 What's Troubling You?
 Back to Search

-The spectrum of alcohol dependency is wide and includes people of all ages from all socioeconomic and ethnic groups.
+The spectrum of alcohol dependency is wide and includes people of all ages, from all socioeconomic and ethnic groups.
 Life changing events such as redundancy, divorce or bereavement may trigger heavy drinking to numb difficult feelings, which may lead to alcohol dependence.
 People who have experienced traumatic events such as childhood abuse, sexual abuse, a serious accident or a natural disaster may also become dependent on alcohol to try to manage uncomfortable thoughts and feelings.

 Many people experiment with drugs out of curiosity, because it seems socially acceptable, to improve their performance or to relieve the symptoms of stress and depression.
-While some drug use is one-off or infrequent, it can easily turn into an addiction, as drugs change the brain in ways that make it difficult for people to stop using them – even people who seem keen to stop.
+While some drug use is one-off or infrequent, it can easily turn into an addiction, as drugs alter the brain in ways that make it difficult for people to stop using them – even people who seem keen to stop.

 If you are unable to stop taking a drug regularly, even when you know that it is harmful, you may be physically addicted.
 Some people only realise that they are addicted when they can no longer obtain the drug of their choice and experience physical and psychological withdrawal symptoms.

 People who are addicted to gambling have an impulse control disorder which involves compulsive, continuous urges to gamble, despite the negative impact their gambling might have on their relationships, work, finances and mental health.
-Addictive gambling behaviour includes; online sports betting, online games such as slot machines, roulette and poker, betting with a bookmakers’ shop and with friends.
+Addictive gambling behaviour includes: online sports betting, online games such as slot machines, roulette and poker, betting with a bookmakers’ shop and with friends.

 The high produced by gambling is similar to that of some drugs, with people who are addicted to gambling experiencing the same compulsion to gamble and similar withdrawal symptoms when they are not able to have a gambling fix.